coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

   image: Wim3.png
 ---

-<i>This is the first blog post of a new serie entitled “Build it with Coveo”.
-The serie will present innovative use cases for the Coveo Platform, always including full code samples.</i>
+*This is the first blog post of a new serie entitled “Build it with Coveo”.
+The serie will present innovative use cases for the Coveo Platform, always including full code samples.*

 Coveo customers use the platform in a multitude of ways.
 Many in the consulting, resource management business often ask us if our search technology could help them better match resources and project.